An introduction to PMDD

 PMDD is a serious medical complaint, with debilitating symptoms that should not be left lingering.
 If you suffer from PMDD, then it is crucial that you speak to your doctor about medications and treatments to help you cope with your symptoms.

-- Serotonin Inhibitors: Serotonin inhibitors, or SSRI’s, are generally used to treat psychological conditions such as OCD, PTSD or phobias.
+- Selective serotonin reuptake inhibitors: Selective serotonin reuptake inhibitors, or SSRI’s, are generally used to treat psychological conditions such as OCD, PTSD or phobias.
 The treatment works by increasing the serotonin levels present in the brain, impacting upon our emotions and moods.
 Since it is suspected that PMDD can be linked to lowered levels of serotonin, SSRI is often prescribed by doctors to alleviate symptoms of PMDD

 - Anti-depressants: Anti-depressant drugs are often taken by those who suffer from Depression.
 They are commonly prescribed with PMDD because of the negative impact the disorder can have upon our moods and emotions.
 However, anti-depressants can often trigger a whole host of side-effects and not all of them are compatible with your body.